San Diego Creek: Tributaries

 The creek also has a few tributaries that provide the outflow for several water supply and flood control reservoirs in the San Joaquin Hills and Santa Ana Mountains.
 From source to mouth, these are La Cañada Channel (fed by Laguna Reservoir), Bee Canyon (two unnamed reservoirs), Peters Canyon Wash (Peters Canyon Reservoir), San Joaquin Wash (San Joaquin Reservoir) and Sand Canyon Wash (Sand Canyon and Strawberry Valley reservoirs).

 The largest sub-tributaries include Borrego Canyon Wash (to Agua Chinon Creek), Round Canyon (to Bee Canyon Wash), Santa Ana-Santa Fe Channel (to Peters Canyon) and Culver Drain (to San Joaquin Wash).
 There are many other ephemeral watercourses and drains in the watershed, but they are too numerous to list entirely.

+Ecology and restoration

+San Diego Creek supports a diverse riparian ecosystem in Southern California.
+Native vegetation along the creek includes willow (Salix lasiolepis), mule fat (Baccharis salicifolia), and coastal sage scrub, including California buckwheat (Eriogonum fasciculatum) and coastal prickly pear (Opuntia littoralis).
+These plants provide important habitat for wildlife such as the coastal California gnatcatcher (Polioptila californica) and the cactus wren (Campylorhynchus brunneicapillus) which use the creek corridor as part of the Pacific Flyway.
+Other birds which benefit from the riparian habitat are the federally endangered Least Bell's Vireo (Vireo bellii pusillus) which is a key target species for restoration.

+Restoration and monitoring projects by the Irvine Ranch Water District, Orange County Public Works (OCPW), Orange County Construction, and Irvine Ranch Conservancy focus on improving water quality, reducing urban runoff, and re-establishing native plant cover along the creek.
+A major challenge is the presence of invasive species, such as the destructive Giant Reed (Arundo donax), which are targeted for removal to restore natural habitat function.
+To improve water quality, the Irvine Ranch Water District utilizes a Natural Treatment System (NTS) of constructed wetlands to filter pollutants, including excess nutrients and indicator bacteria, before flows reach Upper Newport Bay.
+Furthermore, the OCPW plans on removing sediment buildup coming from debris from roads or driveways, which can cause flooding and reduced water quality upon reaching water channels.